lihuiba/dm-foolcache/README.md

 Foolcache implements the following actions:

-1. Copy-on-Write(CoW), which copies data when a block is partially written.
+1. Copy-on-Read(CoR), which copies data when a block it is read.

-2. Copy-on-Read(CoR), which copies data when a block it is read.
+2. Copy-on-Write(CoW), which copies data when a block is partially written.

+3. Full-sized cache media, which drops the need for cache invalidation.
+"Full" and "fool" are homophonic.

-Foolcache judges whether a block is cached or not by looking-up a bit array, and foolcache stores meta-data at the tail of the cache media.
+Foolcache judges whether a block is cached or not by looking-up a bitmap, and foolcache stores meta-data at the tail of the cache media.